LukeTonin/keras-seq-2-seq-signal-prediction/README.md

 I strongly recommend visiting Guillaume's repository for some great projects.
 François Chollet is the primary author and currently the maintainer of Keras.
 His post presents an implementation of a seq2seq model for machine translation.

+This post is also available on [my website](https://awaywithideas.com/keras-implementation-of-a-sequence-to-sequence-model-for-time-series-prediction-using-an-encoder-decoder-architecture/), feel free to visit :)

 ## Context
 Time series prediction is a widespread problem.
 Applications range from price and weather forecasting to biological signal prediction.